Cramps During Pregnancy: 11 Causes (In 1st, 2nd and 3rd Trimesters)

 In this initial phase of pregnancy, the fertilized egg implants itself in the uterus, which initiates the division of the embryo's cells.
 This process stimulates the woman's body to produce beta-HCG hormone which may lead to symptoms such as morning sickness or breast tenderness.
 These are often confused for PMS symptoms

-Also recommended: Implantation Symptoms: Top 5 Signs (& When To Do a Pregnancy Test) tuasaude.com/en/implantation-symptoms
+Also recommended: Implantation Symptoms: 5 Signs (& When to Test for Pregnancy) tuasaude.com/en/implantation-symptoms

 How to relieve: When experiencing cramps at the beginning of pregnancy, you are advised to rest and relax to relieve discomfort.
 These cramps usually improve within a few days.